ecomfe/echarts-stat/README.md

 	    	...
 	];

-	// indicate which cluster each data point belonging to, and the distance to cluster centroids result.clusterAssment = [
+	// Indicate which cluster each data point belonging to, and the distance to cluster centroids result.clusterAssment = [

 		[1, 0.145],